Jive (dance): History

 To the players of swing music in the 1930s and 1940s, jive was an expression denoting glib or foolish talk.

-American soldiers brought Lindy Hop/jitterbug to Europe around 1940, where this dance swiftly found a following among the young.
+American soldiers brought lindy hop and jitterbug to Europe around 1940, where this dance swiftly found a following among the young.
 In the United States, "swing" became the most common word for the dance, and the term "jive" was adopted in the UK.
-Variations in technique led to styles such as boogie-woogie and swing boogie, with "jive" gradually emerging as the generic term in the UK.
+Variations in technique led to styles such as boogie-woogie and swing boogie, with "jive" gradually emerging as the term in the UK.